 If you’ve ever treated yourself to chocolate-covered espresso beans, you know what a lively little treat it is.
-Coffee lovers appreciate the melodious beauty in the combination of coffee and chocolate.
+The flavors of chocolate and coffee together are hard to beat — just ask any mocha-lover!
 These are a fun and inexpensive treat to keep on hand, serve at gatherings (though not to the kids!), and give as gifts to your coffee-loving friends and family.
-Everyone loves a homemade gift, and these are a perfect way to add a little something extra this year.
 Here, we’ll show you how to make chocolate-covered espresso beans at home.

-Note: To make these a little extra special, you can refrigerate them for 30 minutes and dip them in chocolate again.
-To make these with an adult kick, add one tablespoon of your favorite rum to the chocolate after it’s melted.
+If you want more chocolate, you can refrigerate your coated beans for 30 minutes and then dip them in chocolate again.
+For an adult kick, add one tablespoon of your favorite rum to the chocolate after it’s melted.

 Once the coated coffee beans have cooled slightly, about 10 to 15 minutes, you can coat them as desired.
 A few options are rolling in cocoa powder, powdered sugar, cinnamon, cayenne pepper, or finely chopped nuts, sprinkling with coconut, or drizzling with another type of chocolate.
 You can be as creative as you like!

 Whether you like a little snack now and then, want to give the coffee lover in your life a special gift, or want to stock these in your desk for a midday pick-me-up, there is something delightfully special about chocolate-covered coffee beans.
 But they can be expensive to buy, so why not make some at home?
 We hope this guide has shown you how to easily make this delicious treat.